Base64: Privacy-enhanced mail

 To convert data to PEM printable encoding, the first byte is placed in the most significant eight bits of a 24-bit buffer, the next in the middle eight, and the third in the least significant eight bits.
 If there are fewer than three bytes left to encode (or in total), the remaining buffer bits will be zero.
 The buffer is then used, six bits at a time, most significant first, as indices into the string: "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789+/", and the indicated character is output.

-The process is repeated on the remaining data until fewer than four octets remain.
-If three octets remain, they are processed normally.
-If fewer than three octets (24 bits) are remaining to encode, the input data is right-padded with zero bits to form an integral multiple of six bits.
+The process is repeated on the remaining data until fewer than four bytes remain.
+If three bytes remain, they are processed normally.
+If fewer than three bytes (24 bits) are remaining to encode, the input data is right-padded with zero bits to form an integral multiple of six bits.

-After encoding the non-padded data, if two octets of the 24-bit buffer are padded-zeros, two = characters are appended to the output; if one octet of the 24-bit buffer is filled with padded-zeros, one = character is appended.
+After encoding the non-padded data, if two bytes of the 24-bit buffer are padded-zeros, two = characters are appended to the output; if one byte of the 24-bit buffer is filled with padded-zeros, one = character is appended.
 This signals the decoder that the zero bits added due to padding should be excluded from the reconstructed data.
 This also guarantees that the encoded output length is a multiple of 4 bytes.

 PEM requires that all encoded lines consist of exactly 64 printable characters, with the exception of the last line, which may contain fewer printable characters.
 Lines are delimited by whitespace characters according to local (platform-specific) conventions.